-- Slide the pick along the right edge, slicing through the adhesive. - 1/4" (6 mm), or you may damage the screen's flex cable. - Leave a pick in place to prevent the adhesive from resealing.
+• Slide the pick along the right edge, slicing through the adhesive.

+$\triangle$ Do not insert the pick more than 1/4" (6 mm), or you may damage the screen's flex cable.

+• Leave a pick in place to prevent the adhesive from resealing.

-- (i) As you slice around the bottom edge of the phone, do not insert the pick more than 1/4" (6 mm). - Slide the pick around the bottom right corner to slice through the adhesive. - if the corner feels hard to slice, apply a heated iOpener to the corner for a minute and try again. - Continue slicing along the bottom edge of the phone and around the left corner.
+- As you slice around the bottom edge of the phone, do not insert the pick more than 1/4" (6 mm). - Slide the pick around the bottom right corner to slice through the adhesive. (i) If the corner feels hard to slice, apply a heated iOpener to the corner for a minute and try again. - Continue slicing along the bottom edge of the phone and around the left corner.